pyro-ppl/pyro/docs/source/contrib.forecast.rst

 joint posterior samples at multiple future time steps.

 Hierarchical models use the familiar :class:`~pyro.plate` syntax for general hierarchical modeling in Pyro.
-Plates can be subsamplined, enabling training of joint models over thousands of time series.
+Plates can be subsampled, enabling training of joint models over thousands of time series.
 Multivariate observations are handled via multivariate likelihoods like :class:`~pyro.distributions.MultivariateNormal`, :class:`~pyro.distributions.GaussianHMM`, or